charlottedvl/a_star_search/README.md

 path = a_star_search(graph_given, start_node, goal_node)
 ```

-We obtain those parsed nodes are Start, A, D, B and C.
+We obtain those parsed nodes are Start, A, D, B and C. The results obtained correspond to the one expected.

 ![Parsed nodes](images/results_parsed_nodes.png)